Samizo-AITL/zenn-articles/articles/en/01_semiconductor/index.md

 - [18.
 What Was PSRAM Intended to Achieve? — The Premise of Reusing DRAM](./18_legacy_psram_1.md)
 - [19.
 What Happened to PSRAM, and Why Did It End? — Pause × Disturb](./19_legacy_psram_2.md)

-This section is **not a historical supplement**.
-It documents **how real products failed, how engineers responded,
-and how final business decisions were made**
-when physics could not be abstracted away.

 ---

 ## 🧭 How to Read This Series

-- **Physics-first understanding**
+- **📘 Device physics and design assumptions**
-  → 01 → 06 → 07 → 15 → 17
+  → 01 → 06 → 07

-- **Hands-on ASIC / OpenLane practice**
+- **🛠 EDA and implementation flow**
   → 12 → 09 → 10 → 11 → 13 → 14

-- **Design philosophy & decision-making**
+- **🧱 Product failures and decisions**
-  → 06 → 07 → 14 → 18 → 19
+  → 15 → 16 → 17 → 18 → 19

 ---

-## 🎯 Core Questions Addressed
+## 🎯 Scope of This Series

-- Why were structural transitions inevitable?
+- Semiconductor device physics
+- Design methodology and abstraction
-- Why are EDA tools never universal?
+- EDA flows
-- Why do some technically valid solutions fail as products?
-- Why must modern design be approached at the system level?

-> **Not “Can we build it?”
-> but “Can it survive physics, usage, and time?”**
+- Product-level failures and decisions (Legacy)

+The following are out of scope:

+- Detailed conditions of current mass-production processes
+- Reproducible manufacturing recipes
+- Company-specific confidential information

 ---

 ## 🔚 Closing

-`01_Semiconductor` is the **entry point for understanding semiconductor technology
+This index serves as an **entry point for cross-referencing semiconductor technology**
-as an integrated system of physics, design, tools, usage, and decisions**.

-Legacy Technology exists here to remind us:

-> **Physics never disappears —
-> it only waits until abstraction fails.**
+from multiple perspectives: physics, design methodology, tools, and real products.